Ronald Staples

 Ronald Staples was born on 2 May 1924 in Lincoln.
 At the time of the registration of Islanders in January 1941, Staples was 16 years old.
 We do not know why or when he came to Jersey, but he was, at this point, without a job or means of supporting himself and lived in the General Hospital in St Helier, with ‘inmates’ looked after by the Poor Law Department.

-Staples comes to our attention because, on 7 January 1942, and by now living at 41 Broad Street in St Helier and working as a cinema operator, he was convicted by the Court of Field Command 515 for ‘serious larceny’ and given a sentence of 13 months’ imprisonment.
+Staples comes to our attention because he was arrested on 21 December 1941 and, on 7 January 1942, and by now living at 41 Broad Street in St Helier and working as a cinema operator, he was convicted by the Court of Field Command 515 for ‘serious larceny’ and given a sentence of 13 months’ imprisonment.

 Staples was deported on 5 February 1942 and arrived at Caen Prison the following day, on 6 February.
 On 15 July 1942 he was transferred to Haut-Clos Prison in Troyes, where he arrived on 16 July.
 He didn’t stay here long; on 8 August 1942 he was moved on to Clairvaux Prison.
 Although his prison sentence was due to expire on 6 February 1943, his records show that on 3 March 1943 he was handed over to the Germans, the SD of Troyes.